Medical Assistant Scope of Practice by State

 Medical assistants are able to perform most tasks safely delegated to them by a physician or other licensed care provider.
 In Alabama, this includes drawing blood and giving intramuscular injections including vaccinations.

->> Learn about our Alabama Medical Assistant Program
+>> See our Alabama Medical Assistant Programs:

 Alaska Medical Assistant Scope of Practice